 Our booming outdoor recreation economy relies on healthy fish and wildlife populations.
-In Texas, this economy directly contributes to 327,000 jobs, generates $14.4 billion in salaries and wages, and $3.5 billion in state and local tax revenue.
+In Texas, this economy generates close to 300,000 jobs, $14.1 billion in salaries and wages, and $31 billion in Total Value Added.

-The Recovering America's Wildlife Act, H.R.2773, has the potential to create between 23,800 and 33,600 jobs, while adding $3.36 billion of national economic output.
+The Recovering America's Wildlife Act has the potential to create between 23,800 and 33,600 jobs, while adding $3.36 billion of national economic output.
 All of this would lead to a net positive gain of $1.96 billion annually to the GDP.

 People travel from all over the world to see the iconic landscapes of Texas and catch a glimpse of our unique wildlife.